Purchase & Renovation Effort

-After successfully reaching our first goal to purchase the hall, we raised funds and have strategically planned to restore the entire structure.
-We are utilizing the first floor as a fully functioning community library and we intend to use the second floor to accommodate our community library outreach services.
-Upon completion of all our goals, this lovely building will once again find value as a center of connection, creativity, learning, and opportunity.
+After successfully reaching our goal to purchase the hall, we raised funds and have strategically restored the entire structure (interior and exterior) to fulfill its original mission to serve its community.
+Just as the builders intended in 1884 (“…the lower story will be used for a free library…”), we are utilizing the first floor as a fully functioning community library and the second floor to accommodate our community library outreach services such as our children and adult programs and an ever-evolving agenda of educational and entertaining events.
+With much appreciation to all of our generous financial supporters and amazing volunteers and contractors, this lovely building will find value as a center of connection, creativity, learning, and opportunity once again.

 Gallery of Restoration Efforts